Alex Wilhelm: Atlantic Records/APG

 In September 2017, Alex Wilhelm joined APG and Atlantic Records, where he was promoted to VP of A&R and ran the A&R Research Department.
 Additionally, he was the lead consultant at Warner Music Group for Sodatone, a machine-learning and AI-driven A&R Data Platform.
 WMG acquired Sodatone in 2018.

 48 Hours Entertainment

 In April 2021, Wilhelm co-founded 48 Hours Entertainment together with former Rolling Stones and Garbage manager Steve Moir, who now manages John Mayer, The Black Keys and Mickey Guyton.

 In August 2021, Wilhelm was named one of the 40 most powerful music executives under the age of 40 by Billboard magazine.

 In January 2023, Wilhelm's client Hotel Ugly peaked at #22 on the Spotify U.S. Chart and entered the Billboard Hot 100 with their hit single "Shut Up My Mom's Calling."
 The song, which was released independently, generated over 400 million streams globally.

+16 Entertainment

+In 2022, Wilhelm established 16 Entertainment, a music company designed to offer an empowering alternative for independent-minded artists.
+Since its inception, 16 Entertainment has generated 5 billion streams and offers a range of services including artist development, streaming strategy, label services, and distribution for independent artists.
+Wilhelm has signed and worked with a variety of artists during this period, including Hotel Ugly, TV Girl, and Violent Vira and was named to Billboard Magazine's prestigious Indie Power Player list for his contributions to the independent music sector.